 The Opus Faculty Fellowship is a competitive program for Wheaton College faculty designed to help them integrate themes of vocation and human flourishing into their classroom teaching.

 These year-long fellowships, available for 5 full-time faculty members each year, provide funded release time and conference and seminar experiences that help faculty link their own fields with vocation in their pedagogy.

-- Each fellow will receive a customized faith and vocation resource library
+- Build a customized faith and vocation resource library

 Read more about the program: Opus Faculty Fellowship Details

 Faculty from across the College are encouraged to apply.
 Applications will be reviewed and admission decisions made in the spring for the following academic year.
 To be considered for a fellowship, complete the linked application.